MichaelJAX123/ma206distributions/README.md

 🤔 🚧 Would the single\_trial\_prob columns be more appropriately stored as meta data?
 How would be best to do that?
-Source code [here](https://github.com/EvaMaeRey/ma206distributions/blob/main/R/tidy_dbinom.R)
+Source code [here](https://github.com/EvaMaeRey/ma206distributions/blob/main/R/tidy_dbinom.R) We at least should switch order of columns.

 Students can focus on the information in question, but also see that it sits in the context of the larger probability distribution. \[For the